zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 2. Refresh your browser window.
 Due to clearing the browser cache, you may lose your connection to the Oracle Cloud.
 Browse to the *Oracle Integration Home Page URL* you noted in your *MyLabNotes* file to access your Integration instance.
-You may have to sign in again.
-NOTE: If you are an Oracle employee, follow the *Sign in with Oracle SSO* path.
+You may have to sign in again.  **NOTE:** If you are an Oracle employee, follow the *Sign in with Oracle SSO* path.

 3. Click on the *Integrations* option to access the *Oracle Integration: Integrations* page.
 If you can’t see the menu options at the left, click the hamburger menu icon in the upper-left to reveal the menu

 We will create two connections that you’ll use in the integration
-    that you will build in Lab 1.
+    that you will build in a moment.
 One connection will enable a REST client to access the integration.
 The other connection will allow your integration to communicate with the ATP database.